 Underwriting is the process by which a company gets ready to raise capital via either debt or equity sale.
 When a company decides to go for an IPO, they approach an investment bank to function as an underwriter.
 Before the underwriting process can begin, the company must ensure that they have a professional management team in place to steer the company post going public.
 It also needs to obtain audited financial statements compliant with generally accepted accounting principles, establish anti-takeover defences such as poison pills, and put in place a corporate governance strategy with an independent board of directors and qualified officers.
 Further, it is imperative that the company takes advantage of market sentiments and avoids going public during an economic downturn.
 The company should be compliant with the regulations arising from Securities Contracts (Regulations) Act 1956, Companies Act 1956, Securities and Exchange Board of India Act 1992, and any other regulations framed under these statutes as well as any circular, clarifications, guidelines issued by the appropriate authority under the same.

-Once the required criteria are met, the owners meet with investment bank to finalize details like the amount to be raised, the type of securities to be offered and the structure of the deal.
-In a firm commitment the company guarantees that a certain minimum amount would be raised and buys the shares for that amount and tries to sell them via trading.
-On the other hand, in a best effort agreement the underwriter sells the securities for the company but does not guarantee any amount to be raised.
+Once the required criteria are met, the owners meet with an investment bank to finalize details like the amount to be raised, the type of securities to be offered and the structure of the deal.
+In a firm commitment, the company guarantees that a certain minimum amount would be raised and buys the shares for that amount and tries to sell them via trading.
+On the other hand, in a best-effort agreement the underwriter sells the securities for the company but does not guarantee any amount to be raised.
 Typically, an investment bank does not want to bear the risk of the whole agreement and instead forms a consortium of underwriters to sell parts of the total offer.
 It is important to remember that various stock exchanges have their own listing criteria as well.
-These need to be met before the listing could happen – for example companies wanting to be listed at NSE should have a post-issue paid up capital of atleast Rs.
+These need to be met before the listing could happen – for example, companies wanting to be listed at NSE should have a post-issue paid-up capital of at least Rs.
 10 crore and post-issue market capitalization of not less than Rs.
-25 crore.
+25 crores.
 While for BSE, these values should be at least Rs.
 3 crore.

-Once the effective date is set, the company and the underwriters determine the optimum offer price based on company’s ambition, response to the road show and the current market conditions.
-IPO offer price is the price at which the company will raise capital for itself.
-Since after the initial sale, the shares will be traded on a secondary market (i.e. the stock exchange) the moneys will be made by the previous owner of the share and not the company.
+Once the effective date is set, the company and the underwriters determine the optimum offer price based on the company’s ambition, response to the roadshow and the current market conditions.
+The IPO offer price is the price at which the company will raise capital for itself.
+Since after the initial sale, the shares will be traded on a secondary market (i.e. the stock exchange) the money will be made by the previous owner of the share and not the company.